Six Things to Know about Design Patents

 When beginning the process of protecting your invention, lots of industry specific terms and legal jargon get thrown around and can seem a bit daunting.
 To help ease you into the world of intellectual property protection, OTT has collected and defined some of the most common words and phrases that you’re likely to come across.
 In this two-part post, we’ll discuss jargon heard in patent statutes and applications and during the patent review process and a patent appeal.
 In this part we will cover jargon found in patent statutes and applications.
 Patent Statue Jargon Statutory Subject Matter: Something that can Read More …

-Overview of the U. S. Patent Process
+Navigating the U. S. Patent Process

 Getting Started: The Provisional Patent Application There are multiple avenues to consider when filing a patent based on the specifics of the situation and the inventors.
-The first available option (and the one most commonly used at universities) is a provisional application.
+The first available option (and the one most used at universities) is a provisional application.
 The importance of provisional patents stems from the patent system’s usage of a first to file system, which dictates that the first party to file a patent for a technology, rather than the first party to invent the technology, is granted the rights for the invention.
-Unlike a non-provisional patent application, a provisional application is not examined and Read More …
+Unlike a non-provisional patent application, a provisional application is not examined and does Read More …

 Anatomy of a Patent Application